Mabdillahi88/sciencequiz2/README.md

 ## User Stories

-1. I want the game's rules to be simple to grasp.
+1. As a first-time user, I want to navigate between the different pages.
-2. I want to be able to play the game using the keyboard
+2. As a first-time user, I want the game's rules to be simple to grasp.
-3. I need to be able to observe the letters I've correctly predicted so far and how many more rounds I
+3. As a first-time user, I want to be able to play the game using the keyboard
-   have to guess.
+4. As a first-time user, I need to be able to observe the letters I've correctly predicted so far and how many more rounds I have to guess.
-4. I want to know how I fared after identifying the sentence.
+5. As a first-time user, I want to know how I fared after identifying the sentence.
-5. I want to see the word that I attempted to guess.
+6. As a first-time user, I want to see the word that I attempted to guess.
-6. I want to be capable to use desktop, tablet, and mobile devices to play the game.
+7. As a first-time user, I want to be capable to use desktop, tablet, and mobile devices to play the game.
-7. As a first-time user, I want to be able to communicate with the developer using the scroll down feature.
+8. As a first-time user, I want to be able to communicate with the developer using the scroll down feature.
-8. I want confirmation that my message was sent.
+9. As a first-time user, I want confirmation that my message was sent.

 ### Site Owner

-9. I want the game to be simple for the user to grasp.
+10. I want the game to be simple for the user to grasp.
-10. I expect optimal responsiveness in my game.
+11. I expect optimal responsiveness in my game.
-11. If a user types in a URL that is invalid, I want them to land on a 404 error page instead of having
+12. If a user types in a URL that is invalid, I want them to land on a 404 error page instead of having
     to utilize their browser's back button.
-12. I desire that users be able to get in touch with me and offer their comments.
+13. I desire that users be able to get in touch with me and offer their comments.

 ## Design